 Smartphones, tablets, and laptops are the carriers of modern networked knowledge.
-Our new Wi-Fi Education solutions liberate you from device or location, and give unlimited access to knowledge.
+Our Wi-Fi Education solutions liberate you from device or location, and give unlimited access to knowledge.
 It only takes a microscope, a wireless camera and an App to let minds meet anywhere.

 With intuitive touchscreen control, students and peers can measure, annotate, and archive images.
 Also they can share work results with just a few taps.